juxhouse/bela-resources/Concepts.md

 #### Built vs Modeled

 **Built** architecture or **built** ECDs refer to ECDs that actually exist in your production environments.
-Their structure is imported to BELA.
+They are imported to BELA and cannot be deleted or altered (only augmented) by any user.
+See "Sources" below.

 **Modeled** architecture or **modeled** ECDs refer to ECDs that have been manually created in BELA and do not exist in your production environments.